ashfakhm/quiz-platform/README.md

 ## 🚦 Getting Started

-### Quiz Start Behavior
+### Quiz Start & Reset Behavior

-When you start a quiz from the "Available Quizzes" page, any previous progress is cleared and you are always prompted to choose a mode (Study or Exam).
-This is achieved by appending `?new=1` to the quiz URL, which resets the quiz state and ensures a fresh attempt.
+- Starting a quiz from "Available Quizzes" always clears previous progress and prompts for mode selection (Study or Exam).
+- This is achieved by appending `?new=1` to the quiz URL, which resets the quiz state and ensures a fresh attempt.

-Developers: If you want to force a new quiz attempt programmatically, append `?new=1` to the quiz route (e.g., `/quiz/123?new=1`).
+- Developers: To force a new quiz attempt programmatically, append `?new=1` to the quiz route (e.g., `/quiz/123?new=1`).

 ### Prerequisites